-The Company has entered into limited liability agreements with non-Executive Directors, namely Hiroyasu Nakata, Yuri Sasaki, Go Watanabe, Takuya Kuga, Akira Hamamoto, Koichiro Hiraiwa, Hiroko Kaneko, and Masayuki Saito, as described below.
+The Company has entered into limited liability agreements with non-Executive Directors, namely Takahiro Yanai, Yuri Sasaki, Kayoko Kawamura, Shota Kondo, Yoshitaka Shiba, Hiroyasu Nakata, Hiroko Kaneko, and Masayuki Saito, as described below.

-- In the event that a non-Executive Director is liable to the Company as a result of negligence in their duties, that liability shall be limited to the minimum liability set forth in Article 425, Paragraph 1 of the Companies Act. - The above limitation is recognized only when the non-Executive Director performed the duty in question in good faith and without gross negligence. - (Note) On April 1, 2023 the Company entered into limited liability agreements under the same terms with Seiji Kawabe and Takahiro Yanai, who became non-Executive Directors on that day.
+- In the event that a non-Executive Director is liable to the Company as a result of negligence in their duties, that liability shall be limited to the minimum liability set forth in Article 425, Paragraph 1 of the Companies Act. - The above limitation is recognized only when the non-Executive Director performed the duty in question in good faith and without gross negligence.